Useful Driving Information

-Original Documents (not Photocopies): Driving licence & paper counterpart, registration documents, MOT and Insurance certificates.
+Original Documents (not Photocopies): Driving licence & paper counterpart, registration documents, MOT, Green Card and Insurance certificates.

 Warning Triangle: Compulsory by law.
 If you have an accident or breakdown this should be set up at least 30m back from your car to warn approaching traffic.